 Students who receive federal student aid funding are subject to mandated federal refund procedures upon withdrawal from the College.
 The Office of Financial Aid is required to calculate which portion of federal grant and loan funds must be returned to the federal aid programs in situations where a student recipient withdraws before the 60 percent point in the semester.
-If the student withdraws after the 60 percent point in the semester, the student is considered to have earned all of their federal student assistance for the semester and funds will not be returned.
+If the student is considered to have earned all of their federal student assistance for the semester and funds will not be returned.